onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Engagement-farming is rent-seeking in the attention/information economy.
-It is polluting @X because it pays.
+It is polluting X because it pays.
 We’d be wise to systematically penalize it so it doesn’t spread and evolve." - [Bret Weinstein](https://x.com/BretWeinstein/status/1864008116960129516)

-> "1.4 million American women do OnlyFans" - [World of Statistics](https://x.com/stats_feed/status/1863789883149422618)